 High-Protein Chicken Recipes

 Chicken breast is one of the most protein-dense foods available.
 Boneless, skinless chicken breast delivers 22.5 grams of protein per 100 grams raw (per USDA FDC), making it an efficient choice for a protein-forward meal.
-If you prefer skin-on chicken breast, you'll still get 21.4 grams of protein per 100 grams, though with slightly more total fat (per USDA FDC).
+If you include the skin, you'll get slightly less protein at 21.4 grams per 100 grams, though the difference is modest (per USDA FDC).
 Rotisserie chicken breast with skin offers 26.4 grams of protein per 100 grams and can be a convenient option when you're short on time (per USDA FDC).

 Individual tolerances and dietary needs vary widely.
 Some people find poultry easier to digest than red meat; others may have sensitivities to specific preparation methods or seasonings.
-If you have existing health conditions, food allergies, or are taking medications, consult a healthcare provider before making significant dietary changes.
-These recipes and nutritional notes are general guidance, not medical advice.
+If you have existing health conditions, food allergies, or are taking medications that interact with dietary changes, consult a healthcare provider before making significant shifts to your eating pattern.

 Evidence sources (6)